-When faced with anything risky, periods of uncertainty, something new or a change it’s completely natural to feel scared or even a little bit (or a lot) anxious.
+When faced with periods of uncertainty, something new, and change, it’s natural to feel a little anxious or even scared.

 This is what psychiatrists call the fight or flight response;